secomb/AngioAdapt20/README.md

 # AngioAdapt20: Simulation of angiogenesis, remodeling and pruning in three dimensions

+See Alberding JP, Secomb TW.
+Simulation of angiogenesis in three dimensions: Application to cerebral cortex.
+PLoS Comput Biol.
+17:e1009164 (2021). doi: 10.1371/journal.pcbi.1009164.

-See Secomb, T.W., Alberding, J.P., Hsu, R., Dewhirst, M.W. and Pries, A.R.
+See also Secomb, T.W., Alberding, J.P., Hsu, R., Dewhirst, M.W. and Pries, A.R.
 Angiogenesis: an adaptive biological patterning problem.
-PLoS Computational Biology 9:e1002983. doi:10.1371/journal.pcbi.1002983 (2013)
+PLoS Computational Biology 9:e1002983.
+(2013) doi:10.1371/journal.pcbi.1002983

-See also manuscript "Simulation of angiogenesis in three dimensions: application to cerebral cortex" (in submission)

 See https://github.com/secomb/FlowEstimateV1 for more details on calculation of blood flow in the network.